This page is always a work in progress. If you have a question or suggestion, please email us at comments[at]hecweb.org. We’ll do our best to reply.

 Q: How is it used?

-A: According to our fiscal year June 30, 2009 annual tax filing, nearly 90% of our funds were used towards program services.
+A: According to recent tax filings, nearly 90% of our funds were used towards program services.